Tefu Mashamaite: Personal life

 He has two sons Phetolo Nkosana (born 2010) and Tefu Kgosi (born 2016).
-He is currently engaged to Mpho.
 He got his BA in International Relations and Politics at Wits University in 2005 before joining Wits.
 His nephew played for the Orlando Pirates youth academy.
 Mashamaite looks up to Lillian Thuram and he is a basketball fan.
 In the FIFA 15 video game, Mashamaite is ranked 4,380th which is the top half of all the players in the game.
 His "Positional Smart" rating is 83 which ranks him the 1,285th best defender and the 766th best centre back in the video game.